sousuke0422/The_New_and_Recommended_Project_about_Fediverse/README.md

 These blog articles is splited into fourth.<br><br>

 ・Desktop and Web Client Application<br>
- This article mainly include desktop nad web client's applications for a fediverse server side application.<br>
+ This article mainly include desktop nad web client's applications for a fediverse server side application.<br><br>
 ・Mobile App<br>
- This article mainly include mobile(smartphone) app for a fediverse server side application.<br>
+ This article mainly include mobile(smartphone) app for a fediverse server side application.<br><br>
 ・Service<br>
- This article mainly include useful service about fediverse.<br>
+ This article mainly include useful service about fediverse.<br><br>
 ・Under Developing<br>
- This article mainly include all the above about fediverse under development.<br>
+ This article mainly include all the above about fediverse under development.<br><br>

 <b>Your issue and Pull request are welcome!!</b><br>
 But this is my side project and be under low maintenance.<br>